dfinity/agent-js/docs/src/content/docs/upgrading.md

 }
 ```

+### Using agent-js v2

+If you're using agent-js v2, you need to upgrade to v3 before upgrading to `@icp-sdk/core`.
+You can find the release notes [here](https://js.icp.build/core/release-notes/v300/).

 ### Workspaces

 If you're using a workspace, you must run the migration tool for each package in the workspace that has any `@dfinity/*` dependencies.
+You may need to first uninstall the `@dfinity/*` packages manually from all the packages in the workspace before running the migration tool, to avoid version conflicts.

 A similar approach can be used for monorepos.